MoAngwenyi/PorfolioProjects/Glow Skin Retail Sales Analysis 2024/README.md

 ## ORDERS OVERVIEW:

-Main insight 1.
-Their most profitable sales channel is  The online store at 25.31% which is roughly 2,530 orders while the Facebook Shop is the least viable sales channel at 24.77% amounting to 2,480 orders.
+- Their most profitable sales channel is  The online store at 25.31% which is roughly 2,530 orders while the Facebook Shop is the least viable sales channel at 24.77% amounting to 2,480 orders.

-Main insight 2.
-Night Repair Cream is the most ordered product with 4,008 units.
+- Night Repair Cream is the most ordered product with 4,008 units.

-Main insight 3.
-The most profitable month is May at 3,441 orders and the least proftable month is July at 1,474.
+- The most profitable month is May at 3,441 orders and the least proftable month is July at 1,474.

-Main insight 4.
-More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+- More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

 <img width="910" height="513" alt="orders" src="https://github.com/user-attachments/assets/df3ec0ec-bccd-435d-9412-3fa3bf103d6c" />